-To support Multi-Headed Control, I2RS requires that there be a decidable means of arbitrating the correct state of data when multiple clients attempt to manipulate the same piece of data.
-This is done via a priority mechanism with the highest priority winning.
+To support Multi-Headed Control, I2RS requires that there be a decidable means of arbitrating the correct state of data when multiple clients attempt to manipulate the same piece of data. is done via a priority mechanism with the highest priority winning.
 This priority is per-client.

-Ephemeral-REQ-11: The I2RS Protocol (e.g. NETCONF/RESTCONF + yang) MUST be able to support
+Ephemeral-REQ-11: The following requirements must be supported by the I2RS protocol I2RS Protocol (e.g. NETCONF/RESTCONF + yang) in order to support I2RS client identity and priority:

-- o the data nodes MAY store I2RS client identity and not the effective priority at the time the data node is stored. - o Per SEC-REO-07 in section 3.1 of [I-D.ietf-i2rs-protocol-security-requirements], an identifier MUST have just one priority.
+- the data nodes MAY store I2RS client identity and not the effective priority at the time the data node is stored. - Per SEC-REQ-07 in section 4.3 of [I-D.ietf-i2rs-protocol-security-requirements], an I2RS Identifier MUST have just one priority.
 The I2RS protocol MUST support the ability to have data nodes store I2RS client identity and not the effective priority of the I2RS client at the time the data node is stored. - o The priority MAY be dynamically changed by AAA, but the exact actions are part of the protocol definition as long as collisions are handled as described in Ephemeral-REQ-12, Ephemeral-REQ-13, and Ephemeral-REQ-14.